 - Queen Elizabeth I blamed her advisers for 'tricking' her into signing the order of execution for her cousin, Mary Queen of Scots.
 Whether this was actually the case, no one will ever know.

 - Of course, the Tudors were great at assigning scapegoats.
 Nothing was ever the fault of Elizabeth's father Henry VIII either, especially not his inability to sire healthy male offspring.
+Lucky for him no one had any knowledge of cellular biology at the time and thus it was impossible to be aware that the father always determines the offspring's gender.

 - Emancipated blacks were this for the dominant whites up to the Civil Rights Movement (and even then, such incidents like these can be depressingly common in low income areas now).